 4. Let them know it’s okay to experiment

 Usually, candidates put their best foot forward during the interview process.
 And when they get the job, they resume their new jobs thinking that they have to be overly perfect.

-Communicate to them that they are human, first of all, and that it’s okay to fail and make mistakes.
-Empower them to realize that making mistakes help them learn more about their jobs, experiment with new ideas, and grow professionally.
+Communicate that you recognize that they are human, first of all, and that it’s okay make mistakes... or even fail.
+This will calm nerves and help them come in with more confidence to learn about their job, experiment with new ideas and grow professionally.

 5. Let them know they have your support